The INDEX function returns the value from a range of cells based on the row and column specified in the function arguments.

 It is often the case that your array will consist of only one column, such as E6:E10 in the example below.

-In the column number part of the argument, valid statements are then either zero or number 1, as shown in the cell H19.
+In the column number part of the argument, valid statements are then either zero or number 1, as shown in cell H19.

 The MATCH function returns the relative position of the item in the range, either a row or a column.

-Syntax of the MATCH function is as follows:
+The syntax of the MATCH function is as follows:

 = MATCH ( lookup_value; lookup_array; match_type)

-Lookup value can be either a text or a number, inputted directly into the function or as a cell reference.
+The lookup value can be either a text or a number, inputted directly into the function or as a cell reference.

-Be careful when designating your arrays, blank cells are counted:
+Be careful when designating your arrays; blank cells are counted:

-In cells F12 and F13 we are doing the same for other text strings, but we are also referencing them from cells.
+In cells F12 and F13, we are doing the same for other text strings, but we are also referencing them from cells.

-Match type, other than 0 – Exact match, can be:
+Match type, other than 0, exact match, can be:

 How to combine INDEX with MATCH

-Here, we are retrieving data from the cell range E5:I9.
+In this example, we are retrieving data from the cell range E5:I9.